Winkhill railway station: Construction and opening

 The station at Winkhill was a later addition to the line.
 Although a station was included in the original tender for construction of the branch line, it wasn't until 1908 that a single siding for freight traffic was provided at the location and another two years before a station was constructed for passenger traffic.

-Station layout
+Layout

-The station had a single platform and a single siding with limited goods facilities.
+The station had a single platform and a single siding, with limited goods facilities.

 Closure

 The branch line was never a financial success and passenger services were withdrawn on 30 September 1935.
-The station remained open as a goods station until May 1964 when all traffic on the branch except mineral workings from Caldon Low quarries was withdrawn.
+The station remained open as a goods station until May 1964 when all traffic on the branch, except mineral workings from Caldon Low quarries, was withdrawn.